Prompt #1

 Explanation:

-There are many ways to answer this question, but the key is to demonstrate your self-awareness and your ability to contextualize the world around you and what matters most to you.
-Go beyond the surface to explore the deeper significance of this community in your life.
+There are many ways to answer this question, but the key is to demonstrate your self-awareness and your commitment to bettering the communities you are a part of.

 Sample: